NullHypothesis/zoossh/README.md

 compiled language and not because the parsing code is particularly sophisticated.

+At this point, `zoossh` should not be used in practice because the APIs are not yet stable.

 Supported file formats
 ----------------------
 The following file formats are currently partially supported.
 For more